 PIT’s Transformation

-Check back frequently to see how construction on the new PIT is progressing as we draw closer to opening day.
+Check back frequently to see how construction on a transformed PIT is progressing as we draw closer to opening day.

 Weekly Update